zhaohuazhu/NodePress/README.md

 # NodePress
-NodePress is the CMS System under node.js
+NodePress is the CMS System under node.js and MariaDB(or MySQL)